misiektoja/spotify_monitor/docs/usage.md

 For a container, place the file under `/data` so it appears in the host directory.
 Each concurrently monitored user should have a different flag path.

-The flag is written atomically, so a reader never sees a half-written file.
-Because other tools act on the flag's presence, Spotify Monitor never leaves it in a state that misreports activity.
-A leftover flag from a previous run is removed at startup, and if it cannot be removed the tool reports the reason and exits instead of starting with a stale "active" marker.
-If creating or deleting the flag fails later, for example because the path became unwritable or was replaced by a directory, Spotify Monitor prints the error and disables the flag integration for the rest of the run.
-Monitoring itself continues, so check the output if an external automation stops seeing updates.
+A stale flag is removed at startup.
+If it cannot be removed, the tool exits with an error.
+Later failures to create or remove the flag disable this integration for the rest of the run while monitoring continues.
+Check the error output and correct the path before restarting.

 <a id="automatic-playback-of-listened-tracks-in-the-spotify-client"></a>
 ## Automatic Playback of Listened Tracks in the Spotify Client